ELIXIR-Belgium/elixir-toolkit-theme/pages/documentation/navigation_structures.md

 title_url:  /events
 ```

-If no sidebar should be displayed, add `sidebar: false` to the frontmatter of the page or don't specify one at all.
+If no sidebar should be displayed, add `sidebar: false` to the front matter of the page or leave `sidebar` unspecified.

 ## Top navigation and sidebar relationship

-Top navigation titles can be used to switch between different high level sections on the website, each having their own sidebar.
-As described before, sidebars are defined by the `sidebar` metadata attribute in a page, so linking in the topnav YAML towards this page is one part of the job.
-To make sure that all pages within that sidebar have this topnav item on active, one has to name its sidebar file in the same way as the topnav title (spaces, hyphens and underscores get ignored).
+Top navigation titles can be used to switch between high-level website sections, each with its own sidebar.
+As described above, sidebars are defined by the `sidebar` metadata attribute in a page.
+To make sure all pages within that sidebar mark the top navigation item as active, name the sidebar file in the same way as the top navigation title.
+Spaces, hyphens and underscores are ignored.

 Example: `/_data/sidebars/main_sidebar.yml` and in the `/_data/topnav.yml`: